mkandemirr/gdcp/README.md

 *g4Example/materials*    : It includes numerous example concreate material builder classes derived from the VMaterialBuilder class.

 *g4Example/macros*       : It includes several macro files for the configuration of: <br>
-                         - detector components such as size and material choice.  <br>
+- detector components such as size and material choice.
-                            - g4Example/macros/BoxComponent <br>
+  - *g4Example/macros/BoxComponent*
-                            - g4Example/macros/TubsComponent <br>
+  - *g4Example/macros/TubsComponent*
-                            - g4Example/macros/TrdComponent <br>
+  - *g4Example/macros/TrdComponent*
-                         - optical properties of materials and surfaces <br>
+- optical properties of materials and surfaces
-                              - g4Example/macros/matPropTable <br>
+  - *g4Example/macros/matPropTable*
-                              - g4Example/macros/opticalSurface <br>
+  - *g4Example/macros/opticalSurface*
-                         - optical readout components such as PMT and SiPM <br>
+- optical readout components such as PMT and SiPM
-                              - g4Example/macros/readout <br>
+  - *g4Example/macros/readout*
-                         - detector components visualization. <br>
+- detector components visualization.
-                              - g4Example/macros/vis  <br>
+  - *g4Example/macros/vis*

 *g4Example/CMakeList*    : It contains commands which describe how to build the g4Example application.